Trump welcomes Washington Nationals to the White House

 The president attended Game 5 of the World Series at Nationals Park, where he was greeted by many fans with a chorus of boos and "Lock him up!" chants.

-The 2019 WNBA champion Washington Mystics have not yet been invited to the White House for a ceremony to acknowledge their victory.
-However, two-time WNBA MVP Elle Delle Donne and other players on the Mystics said in 2017 they would not go to the White House to celebrate a championship season.
+There has not yet been a White House ceremony to acknowledge the victory of the 2019 WNBA champion Washington Mystics.
+However, two-time WNBA MVP Elena Delle Donne and other players on the Mystics said in 2017 they would not go to the White House to celebrate a championship season.

 The 2018 Super Bowl champion Philadelphia Eagles were disinvited just 24 hours before their White House visit, amid the controversy over the decision of some players to kneel during the national anthem as a form of protest against police brutality against black Americans.